 Anyway, with five million Christmas lights even the biggest Scrooge is immediately in the Christmas spirit.
 I remember coming to the park with my parents and grandparents, and now my wife and I plan when we’ll bring our kids and their grandparents.
 It definitely is a well-steeped tradition for so many.
 One thing you’ll notice different this year is how each area has a unique lighting design that immerses you in a different atmosphere as you walk throughout the park.
 You also may notice a lot of lighted Christmas trees.
 That’s because we will have more than during any Christmas festival before.

 The spotlight will shine brightly on award-winning entertainment this season (see what I did there).
 One of the questions we know you’ve been waiting to hear answered… Yes, Christmas in the Smokies returns indoors at DP’s Celebrity Theater.
-We have worked diligently to create measures to keep everyone safe in this indoor environment and you can find more info about that HERE.
+We have worked diligently to create measures to keep everyone safe in this indoor environment.

 In fact, two more shows will be indoors as well.
 Heart of the Holidays—which features several members of Dolly’s family and includes a mix of some of her holiday favorites alongside songs from her new Christmas album, A Holly Dolly Christmas— takes place in the DreamSong Theater.
 Another returning guest favorite, Christmas with the Kingdom Heirs, can be found at the Pines Theater.